-INVENTORY: The entire property is in the ponderosa pine/Douglas-fir/Arizona fescue ecotype.
+INVENTORY: The entire property is in the ponderosa pine/Douglasfir/Arizona fescue ecotype.

-The stand consists of 1.0 acre (2.2 acres, counting the area immediately around the house) of ponderosa pine.
-There are a few sawlog-sized trees, but most are pole-sized.
-The area has light stocking (800 board feet per acre).
-The pole class contains about 5 cords and 50 square feet of basal area per acre.
-Both classes are about the same age (110 years).
+The stand consists of 1.1 acre (2.1 acres, counting the area immediately around the house) of ponderosa pine.
+There are a few sawlog-sized trees, but most are saplings.
+The area has light stocking (600 board feet per acre).
+The sapling class contains about 1 cord and 40 square feet of basal area per acre.
+The sawlog class is a remnant; the sapling class dates from about 1970.